JoepVanlier/JSFX/README.md

 1. There is a great project named [ysfx](https://github.com/jpcima/ysfx) which provides a custom implementation of JSFX.
 I've had very good experiences using the VST3 they provide as a JSFX host for the plugins in this repo, but please report any issues you may encounter.
+Unfortunately, it seems that the original author is no longer active and the latest plugins don't work anymore.
+I have since forked the project and tried to update it a little bit to support the latest plugins.
+You can find my fork [here](https://github.com/JoepVanlier/ysfx) or if you just want the releases [here](https://github.com/JoepVanlier/ysfx/releases).

-2. If you're on Windows, another alternative is ReaJS: https://www.reaper.fm/reaplugs/ This is the official Cockos JSFX implementation, but it hasn't been updated in a while.
+3. If you're on Windows, another alternative is ReaJS: https://www.reaper.fm/reaplugs/ This is the official Cockos JSFX implementation, but it hasn't been updated in a while.
 Some plugins will just work in ReaJS, but for some others you have to install their ReaJS compatibility version.
 For this, look here: https://github.com/JoepVanlier/reajs_compatibility.
 These plugins generally end in `_compat`.
 Note that they require the regular plugin to be installed as well, since they use the same dependencies.

 # Tips